kkkqkx123/code-search-helper/src/types.md

   StorageCoordinatorService: Symbol.for('StorageCoordinatorService'),
   FileTraversalService: Symbol.for('FileTraversalService'),
   ConcurrencyService: Symbol.for('ConcurrencyService'),

-  // 7. 项目状态管理服务
+  // 项目状态管理服务
   ProjectStateManager: Symbol.for('ProjectStateManager'),
   CoreStateService: Symbol.for('CoreStateService'),
   StorageStateService: Symbol.for('StorageStateService'),

-  // 8. 性能优化器服务
+  // 性能优化器服务
   PerformanceOptimizerService: Symbol.for('PerformanceOptimizerService'),

-  // 9. 嵌入器服务
+  // 嵌入器服务
   EmbedderFactory: Symbol.for('EmbedderFactory'),
   EmbeddingCacheService: Symbol.for('EmbeddingCacheService'),

-  // 10. 忽略规则管理
-  IgnoreRuleManager: Symbol.for('IgnoreRuleManager'),

-  // 11.
-Tree-sitter 解析服务
+  // Tree-sitter 解析服务
   TreeSitterService: Symbol.for('TreeSitterService'),
   TreeSitterCoreService: Symbol.for('TreeSitterCoreService'),
   ASTCodeSplitter: Symbol.for('ASTCodeSplitter'),
   ChunkToVectorCoordinationService: Symbol.for('ChunkToVectorCoordinationService'),
-  UnifiedGuardCoordinator: Symbol.for('UnifiedGuardCoordinator'),
-  IUnifiedGuardCoordinator: Symbol.for('IUnifiedGuardCoordinator'),

-  // 12. 文件搜索服务
+  // 文件搜索服务
   FileSearchService: Symbol.for('FileSearchService'),
   FileVectorIndexer: Symbol.for('FileVectorIndexer'),
   FileQueryProcessor: Symbol.for('FileQueryProcessor'),
   FileQueryIntentClassifier: Symbol.for('FileQueryIntentClassifier'),
   FileSearchCache: Symbol.for('FileSearchCache'),

-  // 13.
-Nebula 数据库服务
+  // Nebula 数据库服务
   NebulaService: Symbol.for('NebulaService'),
   INebulaService: Symbol.for('INebulaService'),
   NebulaConnectionManager: Symbol.for('NebulaConnectionManager'),